marijnh/Eloquent-JavaScript/00_intro.md

 difficult, and work on the version 4 was abandoned in 2008, leading to a much less ambitious version 5, which only made some uncontroversial improvements, coming out in 2009.
-Then in 2015 version 6 came out, a major update which included some of the ideas planned for version 4.
+Then in 2015 version 6 came out, a major update that included some of the ideas planned for version 4.
 Since then we've had new, small updates every year.

 The fact that the language is evolving means that browsers have to constantly keep up, and if you're using an older one, it may not support every feature.
 The language designers are careful to not make any changes that could break existing programs, so new browsers can still run old programs.
-In this book, I will use the 2017 version of JavaScript.
+In this book, I'm using the 2017 version of JavaScript.

 {{index [JavaScript, "uses of"]}}